100+ datasets found

 Description

-This data set comprises the Environmental Sensitivity Index (ESI) maps for the shoreline of southern California.
-ESI data characterize coastal environments and wildlife by their sensitivity to spilled oil.
-The ESI data include information for three main components: shoreline habitats, sensitive biological resources, and human-use resources.
+This data set comprises the Environmental Sensitivity Index (ESI) maps for the shoreline of San Francisco Bay.
+ESI data characterize estuarine environments and wildlife by their sensitivity to spilled oil.
+The ESI data include information for three main components: shoreline habitats; sensitive biological resources; and human-use resources.
 This atlas was developed to be utilized within desktop GIS systems and contains GIS files and related D-base files.
 Associated files include MOSS (Multiple Overlay Statistical System) export files, .PDF maps, and detailed user guides and metadata.
+A later version of these data was released in March 2007 and is filed under NODC accession number 0036884.

 Share